Mastering workplace design: Ensuring your space continues to meet evolving needs

 Looking ahead, build on the “future needs” checklist we discussed in the last post by prioritizing items based on their potential impact and urgency.
 Schedule regular strategy sessions with your tiger team to review these priorities and assess how each aligns with current business goals and employee needs.
 From there, you can create an action plan for the top priorities and outline specific timelines and responsibilities to keep the team focused and accountable.

-Pro tip: To track progress over time, develop a simple scorecard that captures the impact of each change.
+Pro tip: To track progress over time, develop a simple workplace scorecard that captures the impact of each change.
 You can review this scorecard during each audit to see which improvements deliver the most value, which will help your team make design decisions with confidence.

 We hope this series inspired you to keep evolving your workspace, whether you’re just beginning or midway through your redesign journey.
 If you want even more guidance, check out The workplace design guide to new deployments for more help making strategic decisions to shape your space.